-JARED DIAMOND is Professor of Geography at the University of California, Los Angeles.
-Until recently he was Professor of Physiology at the UCLA School of Medicine.
-He is the author of The World Until Yesterday: What Can We Learn from Traditional Societies?; Collapse: How Societies Choose to Fail or Succeed, and the Pulitzer Prize-winning author of the widely acclaimed Guns, Germs, and Steel: the Fates of Human Societies, which also is the winner of Britain's 1998 Rhone-Poulenc Science Book Prize.
+JARED DIAMOND is a professor of geography at the University of California, Los Angeles.
+Until recently he was a professor of physiology at the UCLA School of Medicine.
+He is the author of The World Until Yesterday: What Can We Learn from Traditional Societies?; Collapse: How Societies Choose to Fail or Succeed, and the Pulitzer Prize-winning author of the widely acclaimed Guns, Germs, and Steel: the Fates of Human Societies, which is also the winner of Britain's 1998 Rhone-Poulenc Science Book Prize.

 Dr. Diamond is also the author of two other trade books: The Third Chimpanzee, which won The Los Angeles Times Book award for the best science book of 1992 and Britain's 1992 Rhone-Poulenc Science Book Prize; and Why is Sex Fun?
 (Science Masters Series).